 Barcelona Reus Airport (code: REU) consists of a small, modern terminal with 12 boarding gates, two restaurants (one airside and the other landside), a convenience store and a duty-free shop.
 Gates one through six board non-Schengen flights, while seven through 12 are for Schengen flights.
 Free WiFi is available.
 There are no private lounges at this airport.

 Sleeping in Barcelona Reus Airport

-As of July 2019, we only have one review from a traveller who slept in the airport in 2010.
-That traveller reported that the airport was quiet, that the seats were “OK,” and that security did not disturb the sleep.
+The airport is said to be quiet overnight with seats that were described as “ok”.
+According to one traveller, security did not disturb them while the slept.
 Explore our guide to sleeping in Barcelona Reus Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the airport guide below.

 At the time of this update there were no pay-per-use lounges available at Barcelona Reus Airport.

 If sleeping in Reus Airport does not appeal to you, there are hotels near the airport in nearby Reus and Tarragona: